WSU-Physics-Courses/physics-581-physics-inspired-computation/Docs/Assignments/Assignment-5.md

 1. An estimate of the "best fit" values of the parameters $\vect{a}$.
 2. An estimate of the errors/uncertainties in these parameters.
-3. A statistical measure of the goodness-of-fit (often expressed as a [confidence region]).
+3. A statistical measure of the goodness-of-fit.

 (See the discussion at the end of [section 15.0.0](https://nr304ob.s3.amazonaws.com/FW4FNZ819A0CL5ON.pdf#page=2) of {cite:p}`PTVF:2007`.)